 A When a department funds a graduate assistantship from a grant or contract and pays tuition remission for the student, both the assistantship and tuition remission must be paid from the same grant or contract project number.
 Graduate Assistant salaries are paid semi-monthly through Payroll and tuition remission is processed through Student Financial Aid at the beginning of the academic term.
 When the funding source changes for the graduate assistantship for one or more pay periods the department MUST PROCESS a journal voucher to correct the funding source of the tuition remission so it agrees with the salary funding source.

 Tuition remission for graduate assistantships on grant or contract funding covers the amount of tuition only.
 Fees, including continuing enrollment, are normally not an allowable cost on a grant or contract.

 Uniform Guidance & Federal Requirements from OMB

 The Federal Government has issued new Uniform Guidance (UG) for Federal or Federal Flow Through awards.
 The Office of Management and Budget has combined Educational Institutions, State and Local Governments, Non Profits and Tribal Governments into one document for dealing with Federal Awards.
 The new document is the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The Final Guidance was published in the Federal Register on 12/26/13 and will become effective for awards made on or after 12/26/14.
-The Uniform Guidance which supersedes A-21, A-87, A110, A-122, A-89, A-102, A-133 and A-50 can be found at the following site.
+The Uniform Guidance supersedes A-21, A-87, A110, A-122, A-89, A-102, A-133 and A-50.

 The UG is broken down as follows: